Rural Business—Cooperative Service, USDA.

 Catalog of Federal Domestic Assistance Number: 10.871.

 Dates: Application Deadline.
-You must submit your complete application by August 1, 2017, or it will not be considered for funding.
-Electronic applications must be received by http://www.grants.gov no later than midnight Eastern Time, July 25, 2017, or it will not be considered for funding.
+Your electronic application must be received by http://www.grants.gov no later than midnight Eastern Time, by August 10, 2020, or it will not be considered for funding.

 Paperwork Reduction Act

 In accordance with the Paperwork Reduction Act, the paperwork burden associated with this Notice has been approved by the Office of Management and Budget (OMB) under OMB Control Number 0570-0052.